THERAPY FOR WOMEN BY WOMEN IN BIRMINGHAM, AL

 Present moment

-Anxiety lives in the future.
-Depression lives in the past.
-ACT trains your attention to return to here — because the life you want is only ever available in the present moment, and that is where meaningful action happens.
+Anxiety lives in the future; depression lives in the past.
+ACT trains your attention to return to here — where the life you want is actually available.

 04